JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 # Defining a Solver

-In this seciton, we will walk through an implementation of the [QMDP](http://www-anw.cs.umass.edu/~barto/courses/cs687/Cassandra-etal-POMDP.pdf) algorithm.
+In this section, we will walk through an implementation of the [QMDP](http://www-anw.cs.umass.edu/~barto/courses/cs687/Cassandra-etal-POMDP.pdf) algorithm.
 QMDP is the fully observable approximation of a POMDP policy, and relies on the Q-values to determine actions.